Crystallographic Helly Groups: Introduction

 A graph $\Gamma$ is \defterm{Helly} if any collection of pairwise intersecting metric balls in the vertex set $\Gamma^0$ of $\Gamma$ has nonempty total intersection.
 A group $G$ is \defterm{Helly} if it acts properly and cocompactly on a Helly graph \cite{Chalopin:2020}.
 Such an action has very strong consequences for $G$ including that $G$ is biautomatic, that $G$ has finitely many conjugacy classes of finite subgroups, that there is a finite model for $\underline{E}G$ and that $G$ admits an EZ-boundary \cite{Chalopin:2020}.
 The class of Helly groups is vast: it includes Gromov hyperbolic groups \cite{Lang:2013, chepoi:packing:2017, Chalopin:2020}, cocompactly cubulated groups \cite{Bandelt:1991, Polat:2001, Roller:1998, Gerasimov:1998, Chepoi:2000}, finitely presented graphical $C(4)$-$T(4)$-small cancellation groups \cite{Chalopin:2020}, quadric groups \cite{Chalopin:2020}, Artin groups of FC-type and weak Garside groups of finite type \cite{Huang:2019}.

 Helly graphs are the integer metric analog of hyperconvex metric spaces, which are equivalent to injective metric spaces \cite{Aronszajn:extension}.
-A metric space $X$ is \defterm{hyperconvex} if $X$ is geodesic and every pairwise intersecting collection of closed balls in $X$ has nonempty total intersection.
-Every metric space isometrically embeds in a canonical smallest hyperconvex metric space \cite{Isbell:1964}.
-Hyperconvex metric spaces are complete, they have strong fixed point properties \cite{espinola_khamsi:hyperconvex} and they admit equivariant geodesic bicombings \cite{Lang:2013}.
-Every Helly group acts properly and cocompactly on a hyperconvex metric space \cite{Chalopin:2020}.
+While the ball intersection property that defines hyperconvex metric spaces is more useful for us here, we will use the terminology \emph{injective metric space} since it is more common in the geometric group theory literature.
+A metric space $X$ is \defterm{injective} if and only if $X$ is geodesic and every pairwise intersecting collection of closed balls in $X$ has nonempty total intersection.
+Every metric space isometrically embeds in a canonical smallest injective metric space \cite{Isbell:1964}.
+Injective metric spaces are complete, they have strong fixed point properties \cite{espinola_khamsi:hyperconvex} and they admit equivariant geodesic bicombings \cite{Lang:2013}.
+Every Helly group acts properly and cocompactly on an injective metric space \cite{Chalopin:2020}.

 The main contribution of this paper is the following theorem.
+See \Ssecref{point_group} for the definition of the point group.